EiffL/sfh-inference-hackathon/README.md

 ```bash
 $ idrlab
 ```

-And then follow the link to https://idrvprox.idris.fr
+And then follow the link to https://idrvprox.idris.fr, log in, and click on your submitted job.

+Then you can try to load the [intro notebook](notebooks/Intro_Hackathon_Astroinfo21_SFHs.ipynb)